Argentina's peso, stock exchange plunge after Macri vote defeat | DW | 12.08.2019

 Argentina is in a deep recession and inflation for the first six months of the year is at 22%.

-The economic crisis became more severe in 2018 when the peso lost about half its value, forcing Macri to strike a $55 billion deal with the International Monetary Fund.
+The economic crisis became more severe in 2018 when the peso lost about half its value, forcing Macri to strike a $55 billion deal with the International Monetary Fund (IMF).

 The sell-off came a day after primary results ahead of October elections indicated that free-spending and state-interventionist populists may crush the market-friendly Macri.